 - To find out if other family members should consider testing for the mutation

 - To help with decisions about prenatal genetic testing

-It is important to remember that genetic testing only finds a mutation in the NF2 gene for about 90 to 95 percent of people with neurofibromatosis type 2 and a family history of the condition.
+It is important to remember that genetic testing only finds a mutation in the NF2 gene for about 90 to 95 percent of people with Neurofibromatosis type 2 and a family history of the condition.
 This number drops to 60 to 75 percent of people with no family history of the condition.
-There may be other genes or types of mutations causing this condition that doctors do not yet know about.
-Therefore, a person can still have neurofibromatosis type 2 even if no NF2 mutation is found.
+There may be other genes or types of mutations causing this condition that health care providers do not yet know about.
+Therefore, a person can still have Neurofibromatosis type 2 even if no NF2 mutation is found.

 Prenatal genetic testing

 Parents may undergo prenatal testing to find out if the pregnancy is affected with a known NF2 mutation in the family.
 Testing may take place either before pregnancy occurs or during pregnancy.

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.